 - Anti-virus settings

-Username - This is the SSID you used to open the router’s GUI in Step 1.
+Username - This is the SSID you created at your first login to the router.

 Domain (Optional if not part of a domain) - If your router is on a company or corporate domain, you will need to enter the domain that your server belongs to.
 Leave this blank if you are not sure or contact your IT department for your domain name.